 See a full listing of park activities.

-For shelter reservations please contact the Parks Office at 517-676-2233 during regular office hours of 8:00am to 4:30pm (the office is closed for lunch from 12-1pm) Monday through Friday.
+For shelter reservations please contact the Parks Office at 517-676-2233 during regular office hours of 8:00am to 4:30pm Monday through Friday.

 Lake Lansing, originally known as Pine Lake, served as a hunting and fishing ground for Indian tribes for centuries.
 Burial mounds have been found around the lake that pre-date the Chippewa Indians and Chief Okemos.
 The lake provided abundant fishing, and the surrounding woods were a source of wild game.